MaxParastiuk/chat-app/README.md

 Welcome to my Real-Time Chat App repository! 🚀

 ## Description
-Our Real-Time Chat App leverages Next.js to provide a seamless and responsive chat experience.
+My Real-Time Chat App leverages Next.js to provide a seamless and responsive chat experience.
 Powered by innovative technologies, users can engage in dynamic conversations in real-time, fostering instant connections and meaningful interactions. 💬✨

 ## Technologies Used
 - **Next.js**: Provides the foundation for building a React-based web application.